 - more flexibility in the timetable between committal and arraignment in a superior court.

-Mr Martin reviewed these reforms and concluded that while it was too early to draw conclusions or discern trends, improvements could be made.
-Mr Martin also said he expected the reforms will improve the flow of matters through the Magistrates Court.
+The review suggested that while it was too early to draw conclusions or discern trends, improvements could be made.
+It was expected that the reforms would improve the flow of matters through the Magistrates Court.